-Given an image P of an object, and a target image Q, possibly containing an instance of a similar object we find a correspondence between the images as follows:
+Given a model image P of an object, and a target image Q, possibly containing an instance of a similar object we find a correspondence between the images as follows:

-1. Extract sparse oriented edge maps from each image.

-- 2. Compute features based on geometric blur descriptors at locations with high edge energy. - 3.
-Pick m of these features from P. - 4.
-Allow each of the m feature points from P to potentially match the n most similar points in Q based on feature similarity and or proximity. - 5.
-Construct the cost matrices H and c based on Section 4. - Approximate the resulting Binary Quadratic Optimization to obtain a correspondence.
-Store the cost of the correspondence as well. - 7.
-Given the correspondence on m points extend to a smooth map for other points in P using a regularized thin plate spline.
+- 1. Extract sparse oriented edge maps from each image. - 2.
+Compute features based on geometric blur descriptors at locations with high edge energy. - 3.
+Allow each of m feature points from P to potentially match any of the k most similar points in Q based on feature similarity and or proximity. - 4.
+Construct cost matrices H and c as in Section 4. - 5.
+Approximate the resulting Binary Quadratic Optimization to obtain a correspondence.
+Store the cost of the correspondence as well. - 6.
+Extend the correspondence on m points to a smooth map using a regularized thin plate spline [25].

-See Figures 3 and 9 for a number of examples.
-In the leftmost column of the figure is the image P shown with m points marked in color.
+See Figures 3 and 7 for a number of examples.
+In the leftmost column of the figures is the image, P, shown with m points marked in color.
 In the middle left column is the target image Q with the corresponding points found using our algorithm.
 A regularized thin plate spline is fit to this correspondence to map the full set of feature points on the object in P, shown in the middle right column, to the target, as shown on the far right column.
-Corresponding points are colored similarly and points are colored based on their position (or corresponding position) in P.
+Corresponding points are colored the same and points are colored based on their position (or corresponding position) in P - in P colors are assigned in uniform diagonal stripes, the distortion of these striped in the far right column of the figure gives some idea of the distortion in the correspondence.